cdapio/cdap/cdap-docs/_common/_source/index.rst

 services that support applications and data on existing Hadoop infrastructure such as HBase, HDFS, YARN, MapReduce, Hive, and Spark.

+CDAP can be run in different modes: in-memory mode for unit testing, standalone CDAP for testing on a developer's laptop, and distributed CDAP for staging and production.
+Regardless of the runtime edition, CDAP is fully functional and the code you develop never changes.

 These documents are your complete reference to the Cask Data Application Platform: they help you get started and set up your development environment; explain how CDAP works; and teach how to develop and test CDAP applications.